Sue Whiting

 We must never forget that writing is a craft and the only way to develop that craft is to practise it – to write and write and write.

-I am happy to deliver workshops to any age group from Year One upwards.
-I draw on my teaching, writing and editing experiences to inspire young writers to use their imaginations and provide tips and exercises for writing development.
-Workshops focus on the importance of the writing journal and regular free writing practise, getting ideas, creating characters, plotting, using imagination, writing techniques, authentic dialogue, structure, plotting and planning and writing super starts.
+Sue is happy to deliver workshops to any age group from Year One upwards.
+She draws on her teaching, writing and editing experiences to inspire young writers to use their imaginations and provide tips and exercises for writing development.

 This workshop will focus on how writers BUILD THEIR STORIES.
 Students will discover the power of the story triangle: character/setting/problem – the BUILDING BLOCKS of a sensational story.